Trow-Registry/trow/INSTALL.md

 ```

  - This will create a service for Trow that includes a NodePort for external
    access (if you don't want this, edit `trow.yaml`).
-It will also start up the
+It will also pull the Trow
+image and start up the pod, which may take a moment to download.
+The Trow pod
-trow pod which will get stuck in init, waiting for us to approve it's
+will then get stuck in init, waiting for us to approve its certificate.
+Do this
-certificate.
-Do this by:
+by:

 ```
 $ kubectl certificate approve trow.kube-public